slaclab/sdf-docs/batch-compute.md

 ## Slurm

-Slurm is a batch scheduler that enables users to submit compute 'jobs' of varying scope to our compute clusters.
+Slurm is a batch scheduler that enables users to submit compute jobs of varying scope to our compute clusters.
 It will queue up jobs such that the compute resources available in S3DF are fairly and efficiently shared and distributed for all users.
 This page describes